 1/2 tsp (2 mL) ground black pepper

-In food processor, pulse panko, parmesan, oregano and pepper until powdery.
+For coating: In food processor, pulse ingredients until powdery.

 Makes 2-1/2 cups (625 mL).

 Make-Ahead: This recipe makes a lot – enough for about 3 lb (1.5 kg) of sliced eggplant or chicken cutlets.
-But don’t worry about ending up with extra.
+Don’t worry about ending up with extra.
 Refrigerate or freeze these wonderful crumbs for future uses.

 CREDIT: SUSAN SAMPSON